afshaan4/ShakyRoads/README.md

 Uses androids [linear accelerometer](https://developer.android.com/guide/topics/sensors/sensors_motion#sensors-motion-linear) to filter out acceleration from gravity

 **Note:** It takes a while after you turn on your phones GPS till it gets your location

-### TODO

-- [ ] separate UI logic and sensor logic, so MainActivity stays small
-- [ ] finding the logged file is a pain, somehow make it better
-- [ ] add a calibration step for the accelerometer (since the app uses the "linear accelerometer")
-- [ ] plot acceleration readings onto a map, and other UI stuff